priya006/Page-Object-Model/README.md

     **Example:** `   ImageDiff diff = imageDiffer.makeDiff(expectedImage,actualImage);`
 4. Particular WebElement could be  **highlighted** in the screenshot using JavascriptExecutor from selenium

-### CrossBrowser Testing
+### CrossBrowser Testing / Parallel Testing
-  - config.properties
+  - config.properties could be set with values for the key `browser` and the value could be accessed like `PropertyManager.getInstance().getBrowser()`
-  - TestNG
+  - TestNG `@Parameters` could be used to execute same test parallelly with multiple browsers

 ### Assertions